xeust/knotro/README.md

 ### Deploying

-My instance of this app is currently running on [Deta](https://www.deta.sh/) (disclosure: I work there).
+My instance of this app is currently running on [Deta](https://www.deta.sh/).

 It could, with little modification, be configured to run elsewhere; a database is needed.

 #### On Deta
 Clone the GitHub repo.

+Login to the [Deta](https://web.deta.sh/) web app, and a 'default project' will be created.

 Install the [Deta CLI](https://docs.deta.sh/docs/cli/install) and use 3 commands from within the yarc directory: